apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 A very notable point that I feel compelled to make is that `<think>`ing is not RL, and RL is not `<think>`ing.
 Surely they are related in some meaningful sense, but you can do RL without think tags and vice-versa.
 Preference optimization is indeed generally a form of online or offline RL that does not involve think tags, and you can optimize for anything.

-Anyway, there's a limit to how much you can pretrain on your own prechewed and regurgitated rollouts.
-If you retrain models on rollouts a bunch of times it probably collapse in a sense.
-The rollouts that you get will probably stop being meaninfully unique in some way.
+Anyway, there's a limit to how much you can pretrain on your own prechewed and regurgitated trajectories.
+If you retrain models on trajectories a bunch of times it probably collapse in a sense.
+The trajectories that you get will probably stop being meaninfully unique in some way.

 Then again.
-If you trained multiple models to generate rollouts, each of which had different statistics, discovered different reasoning patterns, different solutions, were generated from different base models, maybe you could gain some performance in that way?
+If you trained multiple models to generate trajectories, each of which had different statistics, discovered different reasoning patterns, different solutions, were generated from different base models, maybe you could gain some performance in that way?
 You want high quality data diversity to train on, and maybe this is a way to make that happen.
 It could work.
-I presume that the best base models for RL are trained on as diverse of rollouts as possible.
+I presume that the best base models for RL are trained on as diverse of trajectories as possible.
 Worth looking into the data diversity question.

 In the nearer term, I am more interested in answering questions that the Nvidia paper did not, such as "what is the roughly optimal proportion of reasoning data to include?"
 And, more generally, "what does the answer depend on?"
 I do not have a good intuition for how much it would depend on the task, versus model size or dataset statistics, versus the setting you want to optimize for, versus how much you quenched the model, and the Nvidia paper referenced above does not explore this question.